-The board of directors of EyeGate Pharmaceuticals, Inc. recommends that you vote "FOR" the election of the nominees of the board of directors as directors of EyeGate Pharmaceuticals, Inc., "FOR" the proposal to approve, on a non-binding advisory basis, the compensation of our named executive officers as disclosed in this proxy statement, "1 YEAR" for the proposal to approve, on a non-binding advisory basis, the frequency of future advisory votes on the compensation of our named executive officers, "FOR" the proposal to ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm, "FOR" the proposal to approval of the issuance of up to 3,127,303 shares of Common Stock upon the conversion of shares of Series D Preferred Stock, and "FOR" the proposal to approve an amendment to the Company's 2014 Equity Incentive Plan to increase the maximum number of shares authorized for issuance thereunder by 200,000.
+The board of directors of Kiora Pharmaceuticals, Inc. recommends that you vote "FOR" the election of the nominees of the board of directors as directors of Kiora Pharmaceuticals, Inc., "FOR" the proposal to approve, on a non-binding advisory basis, the compensation of our named executive officers as disclosed in this proxy statement, "FOR" the proposal to approve the amendment of the Company's Restated Certificate of Incorporation for the Reverse Stock Split, "FOR" the proposal to approve an amendment to the Company's 2014 Equity Incentive Plan to increase the maximum number of shares authorized for issuance thereunder by 8,000,000 and to increase the maximum shares issuable under the evergreen provision, and "FOR" the proposal to consider and vote upon an adjournment of the Annual Meeting, to solicit additional proxies if there are not sufficient votes in favor of the other proposals.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be Held on Thursday, June 24, 2021: The Proxy Statement and 2020 Annual Report to Stockholders, which includes the Annual Report on Form 10-K for the year ended December 31, 2020, are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be Held on Friday, September 23, 2022: The Proxy Statement and 2021 Annual Report to Stockholders, which includes the Annual Report on Form 10-K/A for the year ended December 31, 2021, are available at www.proxyvote.com.
 The Annual Report, however, is not part of the proxy solicitation material.